Everett Lee: Life and career

 Lee was a conductor at Carnegie Hall in New York City with the Symphony of the New World and the American Symphony Orchestra from 1969 to 1983.
 At one of his performances in 1983, he conducted Opera Ebony and the American Symphony Orchestra.
-The program included Lee conducting Joseph Bologne, Chevalier de Saint-Georges’ “Ernestine” opera excerpts, William Grant Still’s “Troubled Island” opera duet, Spiritual selections and other vocal and orchestral works.
-Featured soloists included, Benjamin Matthews, baritone (co-founder of Opera Ebony), Joy Simpson, Alpha Floyd, Joyce Mathis, sopranos and Michael Austin, tenor.
-Lee was a speaker on the program for the Tribute to Sylvia Olden Lee, Master Musician and Teacher concert at Carnegie Hall on June 29, 2017.
-In 1975, he debuted as Music Director of the Symphony of the New World for a series of concerts in Washington, D.C.
+The program included Lee conducting Joseph Bologne, Chevalier de Saint-Georges' Ernestine opera excerpts, William Grant Still's Troubled Island opera duet, Spiritual selections and other vocal and orchestral works.
+Featured soloists included, Benjamin Matthews, baritone (co-founder of Opera Ebony), Joy Simpson, Alpha Floyd, Joyce Mathis, sopranos, and Michael Austin, tenor.
+Lee was a speaker on the program for the "Tribute to Sylvia Olden Lee, Master Musician and Teacher Concert" at Carnegie Hall on June 29, 2017.
+In 1975, he debuted as music director of the Symphony of the New World for a series of concerts in Washington, D.C.
 In 1976, he conducted the New York Philharmonic for the first time; the concert was in honor of Martin Luther King Jr.'s birthday and included a work by African-American composer David Baker.
 In 1979, he became music director of the Bogotá Philharmonic Orchestra in Colombia.
 Lee conducted nearly 1,000 orchestral pieces, about 100 choral and operatic works and two Broadway works in the United States, Europe and South America.

+Lee was appointed honorary Doctor of Music by West Virginia University in 2018.

 Personal life and death

 Lee married the accompanist and vocal coach Sylvia Olden (1917–2004) in 1944.
 They had two children, the late Everett Lee III and Dr. Eve Lee.
-They divorced and Lee later married opera singer Christin Andersson, in 1979.
-They had one son, opera singer Erik Andersson.
+They divorced, and Lee later married opera singer Christin Andersson in 1979.
+They had one son, opera singer Erik Lee.
 At the time of his death, Lee lived in Malmö, Sweden, where he died on January 12, 2022, at the age of 105.